 ROSEN SHINGLE CREEK It's a little-known fact that Florida was, and continues to be, one of the country's top cattle-producing states.
-So while local cattle may not be roaming the streets of Orlando, the exacting knowledge of how to cook steak lives on at A Land Remembered, the superb AAA Four Diamond restaurant overlooking the manicured beauty of the Shingle Creek Golf Course.
-The inspiration is "A Land Remembered," the classic Patrick Smith novel about 19th-century Central Florida, full of respect for the land and the people who first settled here.
-Chef Dan Nester celebrates the rustic style of that book by respecting every piece of Harris Ranch all-natural Prime Black Angus Beef-his New York strip steak. grilled with a cracked peppercorn rub, stands out for flavor, and the braised short ribs, slow-cooked for four hours in red wine, is a tender masterpiece of simplicity.
-And for those with a yearning for seafood, the seasonal variety of fish dishes is superb.
+So while local cattle may not be roaming the streets of Orlando, the exacting knowledge of how to cook a great steak lives on at A Land Remembered, the superb AAA Four Diamond restaurant overlooking the manicured beauty of the Shingle Creek Golf Course.
+The inspiration is A Land Remembered, the classic Patrick Smith novel about 19th-century Central Florida, a book full of respect for the land and the people who first settled here.
+Chef Dan Nester celebrates the rustic style of that book by respecting every piece of Harris Ranch all-natural Prime Black Angus Beef-his New York strip steak, grilled with a cracked peppercorn rub, stands out for flavor, and the braised short ribs. slow-cooked for four hours in red wine, is a tender masterpiece of simplicity.
+For guests with a yearning for seafood, the seasonal variety of fish dishes is superb.
 Chef Ronald Bean embraces the cuisine of Tuscany at Cala Bella, which boasts AAA Four Diamond status, by bringing an American sensibility to traditional Italian dishes.
 The classic décor of the room is filled with landscapes from Venice and the Italian heartland, framing the open kitchen and wood-fired oven, where all the magic happens.
-The appetizer menu alone could make a great meal: from mozzarella-stuffed braised meatballs to fresh mussels swimming in spicy tomato sauce, there's enough to whet the appetite of anyone.
-Perfectly al dente pasta, signature Cala Bella herbroasted lamb chops, seafood enlivened by rich Italian spices-each dish is handcrafted and meticulously presented.
+The appetizer menu alone could make a great meal: from mozzarella-stuffed braised meatballs to fresh mussels swimming in spicy tomato sauce, there's enough to whet anyone's appetite.
+Perfectly al dente pasta, signature Cala Bella herb-roasted lamb chops, seafood enlivened by rich Italian spices-each dish is hand-crafted and meticulously presented.
 Save room for innovative interpretations of Italian desserts, such as the deconstructed tiramisu, showcasing the chocolate artistry of Rosen pastry chef supreme, David Ramirez.
 The impressive wine list features the best of American and international vintages, including several from certified organic vineyards.
+Mi Casa Tequila Taqueria, a casual tequila bar and restaurant at the Rosen Shingle Creek Hotel, serves up authentic Mexican dishes with a creative spin.
+Chef Cameron Hostallero is a former U.S. Army Airborne Ranger who segued from jumping out of planes into cooking, and creates Mexican cuisine as if he were born to it.
+The menu explores various regions of Mexico, from the seafood-rich coasts to steak and chicken dishes enjoyed everywhere.
+A popular draw-aside from the sipping tequilas and generous margaritas -is Lima guacamole, prepared tableside in a lava stone pestle.
+The combination of avocado, tomato, fresh cilantro and lime looks enormous, but will disappear guickly.
+Tacos and enchiladas are on the menu for a quick meal, and time should be taken to savor specialties such as flounder Vera Cruz, Angus filet tostada and carne asada con chilaguiles, a baked steak and tortilla dish topped with a cheerful sunny-side up egg.
+Combining fresh ingredients with sophisticated and imaginative preparations.
+Mi Casa is one restaurant that should not be missed.
 On your way through the Rosen Shingle Creek lobby, stop for a moment as Chef Sato Minoru prepares amazing raw and cooked seafood at Banrai Sushi; you'll end up trying the whole menu, especially the crab-filled Rosen Roll.
-Or, picture flatbread creations topped with salads, meats and pizza delights at Tobias Flats & Watering Hole.
+Or, try the delicious flatbread creations topped with salads, meats and pizza delights at Tobias Flats & Watering Hole.

 A Land Remembered offers private dining for up to 24 people; Cala Bella offers private dining for up to 42 people.
-Enjoy flatbread creations topped with salads, meats and pizza delights at Tobias Flats & Watering Hole, or try a variety of amazing seafood at Banrai Sushi.